4 steps to customer survey design – everything you need to know

 - Usually looks like a coordinate area where you can see all the themes grouped according to two attributes which can be quite helpful

-So, yes for those reasons, you can see that software is extremely useful.
+So for those reasons, you can see that text analytics software is extremely useful.

-Above is an example of a very simple way of visualizing the data but it’s also an overlooked one because typically when people visualize open-ended responses they tend to use the word clouds.
+Here's a very simple way of visualizing the data.
+It’s also an overlooked one because typically when people visualize open-ended responses they tend to use word clouds:

 To wrap up, what’s the most important takeaway here?
 Think about what customers want and what’s in it for them.
 In my experience, lots of businesses don’t actually think about this when they send out their surveys.